 At yesterday’s Temech Conference, where over 500 religious and charedi women in business gathered in Jerusalem, I must have spoken to over 100 of them personally.

 As coordinator of the conference, I was in the position of expert and many of them asked me questions about their business.
-There were two questions that came up over and over:
+One of the FAQs was:

-The second question caught my attention because Temech asked to publish a short business article in the conference booklet and I happened to have chosen the topic of cash flow problems.
+That was an interesting coincidence, because Temech had asked me to publish a short business article in the conference booklet and I happened to have chosen the topic of cash flow problems.

 Many successful small business owners and freelancers share a secret shame.